 If you are using bupropion to quit smoking, stop taking bupropion and contact your doctor immediately if you experience any of the symptoms listed above.
 Tell your doctor right away if you have any of these symptoms after stopping treatment.

 USES: Bupropion is used to treat depression.
 It can improve your mood and feelings of well-being.
 It may work by helping to restore the balance of certain natural chemicals (neurotransmitters) in your brain.

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

 Bupropion may also be used to treat attention deficit hyperactivity disorder (ADHD), or to help people quit smoking by decreasing cravings and nicotine withdrawal effects.
+It may be used to prevent autumn-winter seasonal depression (seasonal affective disorder).
 This drug may also be used with other medications to treat bipolar disorder (depressive phase).

 HOW TO USE: Read the Patient Information Leaflet and Medication Guide available from your pharmacist before you start using bupropion and each time you get a refill.
 Consult your doctor or pharmacist if you have any questions.